David Sinclair is a professor at Harvard University who has been studying aging for the better part of his academic career.

 So what supplements does Professor David Sinclair take to live longer?

-Keep in mind that to date, Dr. David Sinclair has made a point to does not promote or endorse any supplement products.
+Keep in mind that to date, Dr. David Sinclair has made a point to not promote or endorse any supplement products.
 We compiled this list from interviews and books in which Professor David Sinclair mentions supplements he takes.
 We don’t know if he still takes these supplements, or whether he takes additional supplements that are not included on this list.

 For example, in his book Lifespan, he mentions on page 304 that he takes NMN and resveratrol every morning, often mixed in his yogurt.